TritonDataCenter/rfd/rfd/0027/README.md

 If configured, users who poll beyond their allotment or global maximum will receive a [HTTP 429](https://tools.ietf.org/html/rfc6585#page-3) response.

-### Metric Forwarder (optional)
-For customers that need to have data pushed to them, and can't use an existing Prometheus plugin, a Metric Forwarder zone can be deployed.
-This zone will poll a configurable set of Metric Proxy endpoints for data, translate it to the desired metric format (e.g. [InfluxDB](https://influxdata.com/), Syslog, etc.), and push the translated data to the customers existing system.

-This is provisioned by the customer, but some configuration will be necessary to dictate which type of translation should be done.
-It's likely a configuration file will suffice for version 1 along side a pre-defined SmartOS or LX package with the necessary pieces pre-installed.

-The minimum viable set of translations are Syslog, statsd, and InfluxDB.

 ### Discovery

 When existing accounts are backfilled and when new accounts are created, CNS